 Although some people like the heft, a gripless Z90 would be so much more comfortable for most people.

 It is true that the Nikon Z8 is almost exactly the same weight as the D500, but it’s still too expensive.

 #3: Most wildlife photographers crop to ASP-C levels with birds

-Chances are, Nikon’s most popular wildlife lens will end up being the Nikon 200-600, yet to be released.
-With such a lens, most people will be cropping to APS-C levels if they are shooting birds.
-Sure, it doesn’t happen all the time, but that means most people will not even take advantage of the full-frame sensor most of the time, so a Z90 makes much more sense.
+Chances are, Nikon’s most popular wildlife lens will end up being the recently released Nikon NIKKOR Z 180-600mm f/5.6-6.3 VR.
+With such a lens, about 50% of the time, most people will be cropping to APS-C levels if they are shooting birds.

 #4: Other companies are doing it

 Three other companies already have smaller-sensor action cameras.
 Canon proved that people are interested with the R7 at $1500, Fuji did it with their X-H2S at $2500, and OM SYSTEM did it with the OM1 at $2200.
 All of these cameras are so much easier on the wallet than the Z9, and would be much more suitable for most wildlife photographers.

 I do realize full-frame has some serious advantages, but most photographers and most situations will not benefit much from them, so we need a Nikon camera that will fill this gap.
 Nikon’s APS-C offerings are seriously lacklustre with the Z50, Z30, and Zfc, so they really need to fill this gap.